-During their training in the School Psychology Program at Mississippi State University, graduate students are provided with a wealth of clinical experience across a variety of settings.
-These experiences include opportunities in our own School Psychology Services Center, local school districts, the Mississippi Department of Education, and hospital settings.
+During their training in the School Psychology Program at Mississippi State University, graduate students are provided with a wealth of applied experience across a variety of settings.
+These experiences include opportunities in our own School Psychology Services Center, local school districts, pre-school settings, the Mississippi Department of Education, and hospital settings.
 All of these experiences are provided under the direct supervision of the faculty in the School Psychology Program.
 More information can be found below.

-School Psych Services Center
+School Psychology Services Center

 Mission and Philosophy

 The science and practice of school psychology are carefully integrated into our graduate programs at the masters, educational specialist, and doctoral levels.
-The MSU School Psychology Services Clinic seeks to provide excellence in training to the graduate students in the program and also to provide needed psychological services to the community.
+The MSU School Psychology Services Center seeks to provide excellence in training to the graduate students in the program and also to provide needed psychological services to the community.
 This interface allows for state-of-the-art interventions, cutting-edge research, and focused training opportunities that are mutually beneficial to both the program faculty and students, and the regional community.
 While the program is designed to train entry-level school psychology practitioners, the program stresses the importance of contributing to the field by engaging in scientific behaviors.
 Thus, the program adheres to the Scientist-Practitioner model where faculty and students are expected to be

 - consumers of empirically-based practice,